ismo-karkkainen/openapi-sourcetools/README.md

 If you pass files with yaml and/or json extension with same base name, the last one will remain in $generator.additions hash map.

+This requires additional code to make more information available via the
+$generator to be actually useful.

 # License

-Copyright © 2021 Ismo Kärkkäinen
+Copyright © 2021-2023 Ismo Kärkkäinen

 Licensed under Universal Permissive License.
 See LICENSE.txt.